sophie-a-lee/mbd_connectivity_review/README.md

 # mbd_connectivity_review

 Data and `R` code to support Lee *et al.*, (2021).
-Spatial connectivity in mosquito-borne disease models: a systematic review of methods and assumptions
+Spatial connectivity in mosquito-borne disease models: a systematic review of methods and assumptions. *J. R. Soc.
+Interface.* (https://doi.org/10.1098/rsif.2021.0096).
-(under review).

 To cite this repo: